socnetv/app/docs/roadmaps/roadmap_ws3_architecture_performance.md

 - ✅ `QObject` removal shipped, with a measured (if extrapolated, see above) per-node memory reduction on the `geom.net`-scale reference network.

-**Deliberately still out of scope for M2** (per the Work Rules — narrow first cut, not a rewrite): migrating any further `Graph` callers onto `GraphModel`, and M3/M4.
-Each is a separate, individually-regression-tested step from here.
+### Removed (2026-07-30)

+`GraphModel` was deleted (`b9508c17`): its stated prerequisite role was never exercised (the commit above shipped without it), its headless-testability rationale was already satisfied by `Graph` itself via `socnetv-cli`, and it had one trivial caller and zero references from any other workstream.
+Both callers reverted to the pre-`GraphModel` `m_graph[vpos[v1]]->...()` form.
+What remains permanently shipped from M2 is only the `QObject` removal and signal batching described above.

 ## M3 — Move pure data containers out of UI/Qt dependencies

-**Status: investigated (2026-07-29), deferred — no candidate clears the perf/UX bar without disproportionate risk.** Both leads from the M2 audit turned out to be wrong (see the correction in M2's "Current reality" above): `canvasWidth`/`canvasHeight` are genuine headless layout parameters, and `m_clickedEdge`/`m_vertexClicked` are already correctly placed in the UI-façade layer.
-That left one real candidate — the vertex list itself (`VList m_graph` + `vpos`) — investigated in detail below.
+**Status: investigated, deferred — no candidate clears the perf/UX bar.** The two leads from the M2 audit were both wrong (`canvasWidth`/`canvasHeight` are genuine headless layout parameters;

-### Investigated candidate: give `GraphModel` real ownership of `VList`/`vpos`

-Today `GraphModel` is a read-view over `Graph`'s private `m_graph`/`vpos`.
-The natural continuation of M2 is making `GraphModel` the actual owner, so it's constructible/testable without a full `Graph`/`QObject`/thread-affinity setup — direct WS6 payoff (headless structural tests that don't need to spin up a whole `Graph`).

-**Blast radius, from a direct grep of every `vpos` touch site:** ~140 call sites across 18 files (`graph_vertices.cpp` 33, `graph_edges.cpp` 21, `graph_vertex_style.cpp` 27, `graph_edge_style.cpp`
-10, `graph_distance_facade.cpp` 9, `graph_clustering_coefficients.cpp` 8, plus ten more files with
-1–6 sites each). `DistanceEngine` was checked specifically, since it's the one class with friend access to `Graph` internals — it does **not** touch `vpos`/`m_graph` directly; its 5 apparent hits are all `qDebug()` log text or a local variable also named `vpos`, not the member.
-So the friend grant isn't a blocker here, consistent with M2's earlier friend-access audit.

-**The real dragon: `Graph::vertexRemove()`'s reindexing (`graph_vertices.cpp:200–262`).** Deleting a vertex does a full `O(N)` rewrite of `vpos` — iterating a `const_iterator` over the entire hash while calling `vpos.insert()` on entries as it goes, decrementing every subsequent vertex's index in place — immediately followed by `m_graph.removeAt(doomedPos)`, with a third counter (`m_totalVertices`) kept in sync alongside both.
-This is genuinely fragile: it already carries a defensive `qCritical() << "Error in vpos for vertex number v:"` consistency check elsewhere in the same file (line ~727), suggesting `vpos` going stale has been a real historical concern, not a hypothetical one.
-Vertex creation also branches on an `order` flag between two different indexing modes (`vpos[number] = m_totalVertices` vs. `= m_graph.size()`).
-Any ownership move has to carry this exact logic across intact — it's not just relocating two containers, it's relocating a hand-rolled, already-delicate index-maintenance algorithm and every one of its ~140 call sites.

-**No performance payoff from ownership transfer alone.** `GraphModel::degreeOut()`/`degreeIn()` already call the same `vpos.value(v, -1)` lookup at the same complexity whether `Graph` or `GraphModel` holds the hash — moving *which object* owns the container doesn't change any algorithm.
-The only real benefit is WS6 testability, and no WS6 test is currently blocked waiting on it.

-**Conclusion:** the cost (mechanical but real multi-file refactor around fragile, safety-net-carrying reindex logic) doesn't clear the roadmap's own bar ("justified by a concrete win... not moved just to be 'out of Graph'") against a speculative future testability benefit. **Recommend deferring M3 indefinitely** until a concrete, currently-blocked need shows up (e.g. a specific WS6 structural test that genuinely can't be written without a headless-constructible `GraphModel`) — at which point this section has the blast-radius and risk data ready.
-Recorded here so this isn't re-attempted later without this context.
-M4 was only ever blocked on M2 (already shipped), not on M3, so it's unaffected by this deferral — see below.
+`m_clickedEdge`/`m_vertexClicked` are already correctly placed in the UI-façade layer).
+The one real candidate — giving a structural adapter real ownership of `VList m_graph`/`vpos` instead of just reading through `Graph` — was checked and rejected: `vpos` is touched at ~140 call sites across 18 files, and `Graph::vertexRemove()` does a fragile hand-rolled `O(N)` reindex of it on every deletion (already carrying its own defensive consistency check, a sign this has broken before).
+Ownership transfer buys zero performance — same lookup, same complexity, wherever the hash lives — only a speculative future testability benefit with no currently-blocked test behind it. **Deferred indefinitely**; pick back up only if a concrete need appears.

 ## M4 — Gradually relocate caches into explicit cache objects

-**Status: not yet scoped**, but its motivating evidence already exists from the M2 research pass:
-`Graph`'s ~20 hand-managed `calculated*` boolean flags (no shared invalidation mechanism) are both a performance risk (over-conservative invalidation forces needless recompute) and a UX/correctness risk (a flag missed on the wrong mutation path shows a stale, wrong analysis result to the user with no indication anything's off).
-Full scoping — which caches, what invalidation model — waits for M2's `GraphModel` boundary to land first, but this is the concrete problem M4 exists to solve.
+**Status: investigated, deferred — stated motivation checked and found false.** M2's audit claimed `Graph`'s ~20 `calculated*` cache flags had "no shared invalidation mechanism."
+Checked directly against `Graph::setModStatus()` (`graph_metadata.cpp:159-193`): a shared mechanism already exists, called from 66 sites, and correctly invalidates at every real structural mutator checked (`vertexCreate`/`Remove`, `edgeCreate`/`Remove`, `relationSet`, `edgeFilterUnilateral`).
+No live staleness bug found.
+What's left is coarse-grained invalidation (safe, but wipes all caches on any structural change) with no measured recompute cost, and a real but not-currently-felt maintenance tax (new analyses require hand-editing the same shared reset block). **Deferred** alongside M3, for the same reason: no concrete, currently-felt problem to fix.

 ---